 Nutrition

 ©No Spoon Necessary.
 All images and content are copyright protected.
 Please do not use any images without prior permission.
-If you want to republish this recipe please do not list instructions, instead link directly back to this post.
+If you want to reference this recipe please link directly back to this post.

 This dip looks so good!
 I love the sundried tomatoes in there!
 Great appetizer for Game Days!